 So, how to do you create your unique value proposition?
 For now, let’s think about it in terms of connecting to donors, but this exercise can also be used to develop a unique value proposition for your clients, volunteers or employees.

 First, in order to create a concise statement that encourages donors to invest in your organization, you must know what their needs are and what they care about most.
 First, what are their needs?
 Some donors want to be recognized and others want to be autonomous.
 Some donors see their money as a donation and trust that it will be used wisely.
 Others see it as an investment and want to see their money at work.
-Secondly, what do they most care about?
+Secondly, what do they care about most?
 To find out, you must research your donor.
 Why are they giving?
 Is it a personal connection?
 What does success look like for them – is it about the story or do they need to see the data?
 To best connect to your customer, you need to understand what matters to them and select the most authentic approach that works for both of you.

 Next, you need to be aware of your competition.
 Your value proposition should make you stand out from the crowd and inform your donors of what makes your organization different.
 This requires you to know what your competitors offer, what their strengths and limitations are, and how they market themselves.
 Be sure to think broadly about your competition.
 Remember: There is direct competition – those who provide an identical product or service.
 But, there is also indirect competition – those who provide a substitute.
 Once you know your competition, you have valuable insights on your competitive advantage.

-Finally, you utilize the knowledge you’ve gained to solve the equation to arrive at your unique value proposition:
+Finally, utilize the knowledge you’ve gained to solve the equation to arrive at your unique value proposition:

 What your customer needs and cares about